Hadith 10 — Purity of Provisions and Acceptance of Deeds

 • Choose jobs that don't directly involve haram

-• If forced to work in the kitchen with haram meat, your income is not haram as you're under compulsion
+• If forced to work with haram under compulsion, your income is not haram

 • Plan for halal employment upon release